Fitbit Inspire

 Besides the common step counting, distance shadowing, and calorie burning criteria you’d anticipate seeing on a fitness tracker, the Inspire 2 offers extras beyond that.

-One of my favorite features is the active zone twinkles that Fitbit has lately added to numerous of their fitness trackers.
+One of my favourite features is the active zone twinkles that Fitbit has lately added to numerous of their fitness trackers.
 The active zone twinkles count the time you spend with your heart rate high enough to burn fat.
-To get your individual fat burn heart rate, you’ll need to input data like age and weight, as well as allow the Inspire 2 to get a good read on your regular HR.
-This is one of the upgrades that the Fitbit Inspire HR doesn’t have.
+To get your individual fat-burning heart rate, you’ll need to enter data like age and weight, and let the Inspire 2 get a good read on your regular HR.
+This is one upgrade the Fitbit Inspire HR lacks.

-Many other cool features include guided breathing sessions to reduce stress, all-day heart rate shadowing, and a SmartTrack point to track you’re working out – indeed, if you forgot to start an exertion timekeeper.
+Many other cool features include guided breathing sessions to reduce stress, all-day heart rate shadowing, and a SmartTrack point to track your workouts – indeed, if you forgot to start an exercise timer.

 Features